Trump defense points to bankers as proof business dealings had ‘no victim’

 “Banks check the work,” Trump testified.

-Deutsche Bank managing director David Williams’ testimony Tuesday backed that perspective.
+Deutsche Bank Managing Director David Williams’s testimony Tuesday backed that perspective.
 He said Tuesday that bankers viewed their clients’ statements of financial condition as “subjective or subject to estimates,” taking their own look at the reports of net worth.

 “They’re largely reliant on the use of estimates,” he added, so bankers routinely “make some adjustments.”